Plant-Root-Soil-Interactions-Modelling/CRootBox/README.md

 # Folder sructure

-/src			CRootBox C++ codes
+/docs 			CRootbox website
-/examples 		Some examples how to use the CRootBox /modelparameter		Some root parameter, and a plant parameter files /scripts 		Pyhthon scripts for visualization with Paraview, and Matlab scripts for parameter export /results 		Nice result images
+/examples 		Some C++ examples how to use the CRootBox /external               External libraries /modelparameter		Some root parameter, and plant parameter files /python                 Python examples
+/results 		Nice result images
+/scripts 		Pyhthon scripts for visualization with Paraview, and Matlab scripts for parameter export /src			CRootBox C++ codes
+/test 			Test
+/tutorial 		CRootbox tutorial

 # Documentation